Debasish121/crawler/Readme.md

 3. Job data is cleaned and transformed before being stored in MongoDB.
 4. The script ensures no duplicate entries are stored by checking existing records.

+## Logging

+All activity is logged in the `crawler.log` file and displayed in the console.
+Logs include:

+- Scraping start and completion times.
+- Number of jobs scraped.
+- Jobs successfully stored or skipped due to duplication.
+- Warnings and errors.

+## Error Handling

+- **Network Errors**: Logs any network-related issues during scraping.
+- **Invalid Data**: Handles missing or malformed data gracefully and logs warnings.
+- **Duplicate Jobs**: Skips storing duplicate jobs by checking the database.

+---

 ## Prerequisites